-Also known as the JR Pass, this type of travel pass is one of the most well-known and popular passes in Japan.
-Having this pass enables a traveler to experience unlimited train rides in many cities in the country.
+Also known as the JR Pass, this type of travel pass is one of Japan’s most well-known and popular.
+This pass enables a traveler to experience unlimited train rides in many cities in the country.

-- Issuing an Online Reservation: Guests can create an account at japanrailpass-reservation.net to reserve a JR Pass.
-They can go to ticket machines in some of the JR Stations without the need to stand in line.
-Guests must scan the QR code on the JR Pass or put the reservation number, and input passport number.
+- Issuing an Online Reservation: Guests can create an account at japan rail pass-reservation.net to reserve a JR Pass.
+They can go to ticket machines in some JR Stations without standing in line.
+Guests must scan the QR code on the JR Pass, enter the reservation number, and input their passport number.
 Input other required data, then select train and facilities.
 Check if the data is correct, then issue the ticket.

-- Purchasing through Booking Sites: If guests are opting for booking sites, it is best to have a printed voucher and exchange it for the JR Pass in any valid office.
+- Purchasing through Booking Sites: If guests opt for booking sites, having a printed voucher and exchanging it for the JR Pass in any valid office is best.

 - Pass Update: There are changes and temporary closures for the Japan Rail Pass due to the pandemic.
 For information refunds, read the latest updates at japanrailpass.net